Economics / Social Science

 Speaker labels

-Each speaker labeled and color-coded — easily distinguish Stephen Dubner from guests throughout the episode.
+Each speaker labeled and color-coded — easily distinguish Stephen Dubner from guests throughout.

 AI summary & key takeaways